puppetlabs/puppetdb/documentation/api/query/experimental/event.markdown

 : the Puppet class where this resource is declared.
 NOTE: this field may contain `NULL` values; see notes below.

+`[report, last-run]`
+: a boolean flag to filter the results to only the events from the last Puppet run on each node.
+NOTE: this field is not supported by the regex match operator.

 ##### Notes on fields that allow `NULL` values

 In the case of a `skipped` resource event, some of the fields of an event may